Unusual things to do in London: hidden gems and quirky spots

 Seriously, endless.

-I’ve been there so many times I’ve lost count, and still find new fun, exciting and unusual things to do in London every time I visit.
+I’ve been there so many times I’ve lost count, but I still find new, fun, exciting and unusual things to do in London every time I visit.

-If you are visiting London for the first time, you may want to focus on the main tourist attractions and standard London sightseeing route, like the London Eye or Buckingham Palace.
+If you are visiting London for the first time, you may not be that interested in unusual things to do in London, and instead focus on the main tourist attractions and standard London sightseeing routes, like the London Eye, the British Museum, or Buckingham Palace.

-If you’re planning an itinerary for London and you’ve already seen the top attractions and the famous London museums, use this list to discover some of the lesser known spots in London.
+If you’re planning an itinerary for London and you’ve already seen the top attractions and the famous London museums, use this list to discover some of the best lesser-known spots in London.

-Some of the places on this list are a little out of the way, but others are in the city centre.
+Some of the places on this list are a little out of the way, but others are in the city centre, and still somewhat hidden.
 I think it’s worth travelling outside the centre occasionally for some hidden gems.

 Regent's Park Open Air Theatre